 I designed the Y-branch finFET in 2010.
 In this FET the drain is split in two and increases the functionality of the FET.
 Simulations of the Y-branch finFET show an increase in speed performance and a decrease in manufacturability complexity compared to the 2 parallel connected finFETs.

-My research on thermoelectric power generation started recently.
-I explore the use of silicon nanowire arrays attached to bulk for thermoelectric power generation.
-My research team had some breakthroughs recently with the use of SiGe and spin-on-doping, obtaining ~10 μW for a temperature difference of only 20°C. This is approximately 40% more than that generated by the bulk.
+My research on thermoelectric power generation uses silicon nanowire arrays attached to bulk for thermoelectric power generation.
+My research team achieved breakthroughs with SiGe and spin-on-doping, obtaining ~10 μW for a temperature difference of only 20°C. This is approximately 40% more than that generated by the bulk.

 Prof. J. Lusakowski, University of Warsaw, Poland, Terahertz applications, 2010